-This interactive workshop series for Northwestern staff aims to provide tools for greater self-awareness and practical knowledge to increase intercultural sensitivity and effective communication in the workplace.
+This interactive workshop series for staff members aims to provide tools for greater self-awareness and practical knowledge to increase intercultural sensitivity and effective communication in the workplace.
 The small group workshops will be conducted online, involving a combination of live presentations, discussions, and interactive activities.
 All participants will be provided with an online, personal assessment — the Cultural Orientations Indicator® (COI) — and will have access to an array of professional development materials.

 At the end of the workshop series, participants will be able to:

 - define the concept of culture and understand its levels and dimensions

 - understand and apply learnings from the Cultural Orientations Indicator® (COI) and the Cultural Navigator® to work situations